 \section{Application to the Stitch Fix Data}

-In this section we illustrate our ARC method on a data set from Stitch Fix.
-Quoting from \cite{ghosh:2021}: \begin{quotation} Stitch Fix is an online personal styling service.
+In this section we illustrate our all-row-column method on a data set from Stitch Fix.
+As described in \cite{ghosh:2021}: \begin{quote} ``Stitch Fix is an online personal styling service.
 One of their business models involves sending customers a sample of clothing items.
 The customer may keep and purchase any of those items and return the others.
 They have provided us with some of their client ratings data.
 That data was anonymized, void of personally identifying information, and as a sample it does not reflect their total numbers of clients or items at the time they provided it.
 It is also from 2015.
-While it does not describe their current business, it is a valuable data set for illustrative purposes. \end{quotation}
+While it does not describe their current business, it is a valuable data set for illustrative purposes.'' \end{quote}

+The Stitch Fix data consists of $N=5{,}000{,}000$ ratings from $R=744{,}482$ clients on $C=3{,}547$ items.
+The data also includes client- and item-specific covariates.
 In this data, the binary response $\yij$ of interest was whether customer $i$ thought that item $j$ was a top rated fit or not, with $\yij=1$ for an answer of `yes'.
-The predictor variables we used are listed in Table~\ref{tab:variables}.
+The predictor variables we used are listed in Table~\ref {tab:variables}.
+There is one block of client predictors followed by a block of item predictors.
 Some of the categorical variable levels in the data had only a small number of levels.
 The table shows how we have aggregated them.